brickatyourfeet/jewell-practice/shortcuts/README.md

 Take a moment to think about how you would answer the following questions.
 Then write down the questions and your answers in a notebook.
 When you're done, check your answers against our [solutions](solutions/shortcuts.md) and see how you fared.

-#### Universal

-What's the keyboard shortcut for the following universal actions?

-- Cut
-- Copy
-- Paste
-- Select all
-- Undo
-- Redo
-- Toggle Spotlight

-#### Applications

-What's the keyboard shortcut for the following application actions?

-- Switch to the next application
-- Switch to the next window
-- Close a window
-- Quit the application
-- Open the preferences

-#### Documents

-What's the keyboard shortcut for the following document actions?

-- Create a new document
-- Save a document
-- Open a document
-- Print a document

 #### Finder